MetricSign

 Common causes

-• 2A CREATE TABLE statement has the same column name listed twice
+• 2A CREATE TABLE statement contains the same column name listed more than once, often caused by copy-paste errors or poorly merged SQL files from parallel feature branches.

 How to fix it